5 Steps to Create an Information Strategy for Your Organization (Video, Podcast, Transcription)

 - The right technology must be selected to support your nonprofit’s needs—but no technology can overcome problems in the previous four steps.

-This webinar will be presented Wednesday, August 21, 2019 from 1-2pm EDT.
+This webinar was presented Wednesday, August 21, 2019.

 Many nonprofit organizations have an “IT Plan,” “Technology Strategy,” or “IT Roadmap” that covers basic IT needs, including: